Everybody loves creamy chicken dishes, and this creamy champagne chicken is no exception.

-- 1 tsp chicken bouillon powder (see note 1)
+- 1 tablespoon chicken bouillon powder (see note 1)

 - Place the chicken breasts flat on a chopping board and keeping your knife parallel to the chopping board cut horizontally straight through the chicken breast.
 Repeat with the second chicken breast.